Avalanfox/Team-Currents-WRO-FE-2026/README.md

 It is to make the **code, hardware, CAD, testing evidence and engineering documentation tell the same story**.

 If something was not measured, it is not presented as measured.
 If something was only a prototype, it is not presented as the final configuration.
-If a value changes in the physical robot, the code and documentation should be updated together. stalling into account when testing the drivetrain.
+If a value changes in the physical robot, the code and documentation should be updated together.

-The final robot combines a Raspberry Pi 5, camera-based vision, LEGO Technic drivetrain components, 3D-printed parts, servo steering, a differential drive, gyro-based turning and colour-based detection.